Townsville Ring Road (Stage 5)

 About the Infrastructure Sustainability rating

-The TRR5 Sustainability Policy is based on Queensland Government’s vision, Transport and Main Roads' sustainability commitments, and project specific sustainability objectives and targets.
+The TRR5 Sustainability Policy is based on the Queensland Government’s vision, TMR's sustainability commitments, and project specific sustainability objectives and targets.
 The TRR5 project will achieve an IS rating by:

 - Embedding environmental and sustainability outcomes by establishing sustainability objectives and targets.